Simone Panada: Club career

 Born in Brescia, Panada started playing football at grassroots level in the nearby comune of Torbole Casaglia: in 2008, aged six, he trialed for his hometown club before joining the youth sector of Brescia's main rivals, Atalanta.
 He eventually came through all the youth ranks of the club until the under-19 team, with whom he won a national championship and a Super Cup and took part in the UEFA Youth League.
 In the meantime, the midfielder also received several call-ups to the first team, albeit without making his senior debut in any of those occasions.

 On 7 July 2022, Panada joined Serie B club Modena on a season-long loan.
 He subsequently made his professional debut on 31 July, coming in as a substitute in the second half of a 3–1 win against Catanzaro, in the preliminary turn of the Coppa Italia.
 He then started the following cup match on 8 August, as his side gained a 3–2 home win against Sassuolo.
-Finally, on 14 August, he made his league debut, coming in as a substitute in the second half of a 0–1 loss against Frosinone.
+Finally, on 14 August, he made his league debut, coming in as a substitute in the second half of a 1–0 loss against Frosinone.

+On 27 July 2023, Panada signed a four-year deal for Sampdoria.
+The transfer is structured as an initial loan for the 2023–24 season with an option to make the transfer permanent after, with Atalanta retaining a counter-option to buy his rights back at that time.

 International career

 Panada has represented Italy at all youth international levels, from the Under-15s all the way to the Under-20 national team.

 In 2019, he captained the Under-17 national team both at the UEFA European Championship in the Republic of Ireland, where the Azzurrini finished as runners-up, and the FIFA World Cup in Brazil, where Italy were eliminated by the hosts and eventual champions in the quarter-finals.

-On 7 June 2022, he made his debut for the Under-20 national team in a 0–1 loss against Poland.
+On 7 June 2022, he made his debut for the Under-20 national team in a 1–0 loss against Poland.